stackleee/hcde-410-final/README.md

 # Acknowledgments
 This project was inspired by a passion for educational equity and a commitment to advocating for all students.
 Special thanks to the interview participant for sharing their valuable insights and to Tacoma Open Data for providing accessible datasets.

+# Dataset Licenses:
+- [Tacoma Open Data](https://data.cityoftacoma.org/datasets/tacoma::equity-index-2020-tacoma-data/about): The datasets used in this research are publicly available through Tacoma Open Data and are subject to their terms and conditions.
+Users must comply with the specific licensing terms outlined on the Tacoma Open Data website.
+- [Tacoma Public Schools Data](https://www.tacomaschools.org/about/strategic-plan/goal1): This dataset is publicly accessible under the Tacoma Public Schools District’s website policy and is intended for educational and non-commercial use.
+- Interview and Reddit Insights: Qualitative data collected through interviews and Reddit forums is used with appropriate permissions where applicable and is not to be redistributed or used outside the scope of this project.
+- License: MIT License

 # References
 **Citations used for background research>**